There's a new sense of excitement surrounding Humana Inc. (HUM) - The Dwinnex

 Ratios:

-For a better understanding of HUM, let’s look at its different ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 12.29 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 26.86.
+Our analysis of HUM’s different ratios will help us gain a deeper understanding of the company.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 12.13 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 26.52.
 In the meantime, Its Debt-to-Equity ratio is 0.85 whereas as Long-Term Debt/Eq ratio is at 0.73.

 Upgrades & Downgrades